First-Time Buyers

 Jenny Tate By Jenny Tate

-Buying your first home in Toronto is one of the most exciting — and most overwhelming — financial decisions you will make.
+Buying your first home in Toronto is one of the most exciting, and most overwhelming, financial decisions you will make.
 As a first time home buyer in Toronto, you're entering one of Canada's most expensive housing markets, navigating a mortgage qualification system that has become increasingly complex, and trying to time a market that defies easy prediction.
-This guide cuts through the noise and gives you a clear, step-by-step picture of what it actually takes to buy your first home in Toronto in 2026.
+This guide cuts through the noise and walks you through everything you need to know to buy your first home in Toronto in 2026, step by step.

 Step 1: Understand What You Can Actually Afford

 Before you start scrolling through listings on Realtor.ca, you need an honest picture of your purchasing power.
-The affordability calculation in Canada is governed by two ratios that lenders use:
+A quick way to get a ballpark is to estimate your monthly mortgage payments at a few purchase prices, but the real affordability calculation in Canada is governed by two ratios that lenders use:

 • Gross Debt Service (GDS) ratio: Your mortgage payment, property taxes, heating, and 50% of condo fees cannot exceed 39% of your gross monthly income.